UIC College of Dentistry: Obesity Prevention Training

 In conjunction with Rush University Medical Center, Rush Powers Media contracted with Sports Medicine/Orthopedic specialist Dr. Brian Cole to produce five promotional videos for his website, CartilageDoc.org.
 The videos provide a general overview of his practice, as well as address more specific topics and patient concerns.
 Our role in the project included shooting the interview with Dr. Cole, collaborating with him to determine how the content should be used, storytelling/video editing and delivery of the finished clips.
 We also created a list of footage that we felt would best illustrate the interview content we shot, and played an advisory role to the resident in Dr. Cole’s practice who captured all of the footage in clinic, rehabilitation and surgical settings.

-Rush Powers Media collaborated with Carolyn Grisko & Associates, a strategic communications firm, to produce a 10-minute public installation video for Gift of Hope’s National Donate Life Month campaign in April 2011.
-The video was originally installed in The Thompson Center in downtown Chicago, then continued to be publicly displayed around the state of Illinois for the remainder of 2011.
+Rush Powers Media collaborated with Carolyn Grisko & Associates, a strategic communications firm, to produce a 10-minute public installation video for Gift of Hope’s National Donate Life Month campaign.
+The video was originally installed in The Thompson Center in downtown Chicago, then continued to be publicly displayed around the state of Illinois for the next several months.
 Our responsibilities on the project included creative development, motion graphics creation, video editing and delivery of the final video as an HD file for display.
 (Note: This was a video-only project.
 There is no sound.)

 The Rush Powers Media team developed this highlight video so prospective and existing clients could quickly gain insight into the type of video production work we do and our general approach to video storytelling.
 The video uses images from RPM-produced projects, text/graphics and music to provide a snapshot of the services we offer.